- Prep time 25 minutes

 I have made these vegan Mediterranean stuffed zucchini boats multiple times, and they are so simple and sooooo good!
 Drawing on enticing flavors from the Mediterranean, make these and transport yourself to a lovely sunny beach with a salty sea breeze in Corfu... —Carissa Erzen

-- In a blender or food processor, blend one can of chickpeas with the garlic clove, cumin, paprika, lemon juice, 2 Tbsp of olive oil, water and ¼ tsp of sea salt. - Mix everything until it's creamy - you may need to scrape down the sides a few times or add another tablespoon of water to create a creamy consistency. - Set the hummus aside.
+- CHICKPEA HUMMUS - In a blender or food processor, blend one can of chickpeas with the garlic clove, cumin, paprika, lemon juice, 2 Tbsp of olive oil, water and ¼ tsp of sea salt. - Mix everything until it's creamy - you may need to scrape down the sides a few times or add another tablespoon of water to create a creamy consistency. - Set the hummus aside.

 - ZUCCHINI BOATS - Turn the oven down to 350°F. - Lay the zucchini with the skin side down on a cutting board and use a spoon to scrape out the seeded center from each zucchini half.
 Don't scrape all the way through - keep at least ½ inch of zucchini on the bottom.
 It should look like a canoe. - Spread some of the hummus on each zucchini half. - Top each zucchini boat with sliced olives, cherry tomato halves, shredded vegan cheese or feta cheese. - Bake until the cheese is melted and the zucchini is tender, about 15 minutes. - Finally, top each zucchini boat with your chickpea croutons for some extra crunch and flavor.